8 Steps to Becoming More Persuasive

 Make your corporation a learning organization.
 You are not the CEO so you can't do this?
 Wrong.
 You have all the opportunities to do this.
 Start small in your own team.
 Good practice in honing your skills for the big catch.

 Engage colleagues immediately and build up their ideas.
 Chances are they will support the direction you are leading into.
 Get allies by sharing information you have read on ideas you want to incorporate in your office.
 Talk about these ideas during your breaks.
+I used to spot who would be the most difficult in accepting my proposals and way before my presentations, engage them in a conversation.
+I, then, bring up their concerns, crediting them when there is acceptance.
+This way, they become my allies in thinking out what's best.

 Time and manage this so you don't become a pest or the office doofus who only want to talk about one thing.
 Sense when people are listening and want some discussions on the topic.
 Do not drum it on them when all they want are jokes to break away from the demands of the morning.